 8. Smithdown Road Festival

-You would have to be crazy to miss the Smithdown Road Festival from the 3rd-7th May.
-After all, you really cannot beat a bank holiday weekend of free music, art and food, spread out across some of Liverpool’s best bars and cafes.
-So, you will have the chance to try scrummy dishes from local eateries, whilst enjoying amazing music and art.
+You would have to be crazy to miss the Smithdown Road Festival.
+After all, you really cannot beat a May bank holiday weekend of free music, art and food, spread out across some of Liverpool’s best bars and cafes.
+Don’t miss out!
+You’ll have the chance to try scrummy dishes from local eateries, whilst enjoying amazing local entertainment.

 9. Enjoy a Picnic at Croxteth Park